kekbaggies/KekBaggiesMutualFund/README.md

 The mutual fund is deployed entirely on-chain, enabling us to operate with much greater transparency and decentralization than investors would be able to experience with a traditional mutual fund.

 This README is intended to serve as a complete documentation of the mutual fund contract and the web interface for interacting with it.
+This is a living document which will be updated for completeness and clarification as necessary.

 If you have any questions or concerns, please join us on [Telegram](https://t.me/KekBaggiesToken).